tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

     example.com##script:contains(...)

 Where the value inside the parenthesis in `contains(...)` can be a plain string or a literal javascript regular expression (`/.../`).
-A script tag cosmetic filter will prevent the execution of whatever javascript inside a **specific** script tag when there is a match.
+A script tag cosmetic filter will prevent the execution of whatever javascript inside a **specific** script tag when there is a match, i.e. when the plain text or the regular expression is found inside the script tag.

 ***